syntaqx/syntaqx.github.io/_posts/2014-02-20-simple-js-and-css-cachebusting.md

 ---
 layout: post
-title: Simple JavaScript & CSS Cachebusting Technique
+title: Simple JavaScript & CSS Cachebusting
 ---

 When a user first comes to a website their browser downloads and caches